RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: A

-### Question # 51 - Which one of the following components is not necessary in a Tier 1 datacenter?
+### Question # 51 - Which one of the following components is [not necessary in a Tier 1 datacenter]?
 A.	Uninterruptible power supplies
-B.	Dual- power supplies in systems
+B.	**Dual- power supplies in systems**
 C.	Backup generator
 D.	Cooling

 Answer: B

-### Question # 52 - Fred is working to design security controls for a cloud environment where remote systems will need to gain command- line access to Linux servers in an automated fashion.
+### Question # 52 - Fred is working to design security controls for a cloud environment where remote systems will need to gain command- line access to Linux servers in an [automated fashion].
 Which one of the following authentication approaches will provide the strongest security in this scenario?
 A.	Multifactor authentication
-B.	Digital certificates
+B.	**Digital certificates**
 C.	Biometric authentication
 D.	Strong passwords